-For the following measurements you will use a sinusoidal signal with no dc offset and a very large range of frequencies and voltages: Remember to adjust your scope scales appropriately.
-Your voltage MEASUREments are most easily done as Cyc RMS (as a ratio is involved you could use Pk-Pk-theoretically as long as the voltages are in proportion the ratio will be invariant) with Coupling AC.
+For the following measurements you will use a sinusoidal signal with no dc offset and a very large range of frequencies and output voltages: Remember to adjust your scope scales appropriately.
+Voltage MEASUREments are most commonly done as Cyc RMS with Coupling AC but since a ratio is involved you could use Pk-Pk or most any other amplitude measurement-theoretically as long as the voltages are in proportion the ratio will be invariant.